chainer/chainer/docs/source/tutorial/convnet.rst

 like a function, :meth:`__call__` is usually defined in the model class.
 This method performs the forward computation of the model.
-Chainer uses the powerful autograd system for any computational graphs written with :class:`~chainer.Function`s and :class:`~chainer.Links`s (actually a :class:`~chainer.Links` calls a corresponding :class:`~chainer.Function` inside of it), so that you don't need to explicitly write the code for backward computations in the model.
+Chainer uses the powerful autograd system for any computational graphs written with :class:`~chainer.Function` s and :class:`~chainer.Link` s (actually a :class:`~chainer.Link` calls a corresponding :class:`~chainer.Function` inside of it), so that you don't need to explicitly write the code for backward computations in the model.
 Just prepare the data, then give it to the model.
 The way this works is the resulting output :class:`~chainer.Variable` from the forward computation has a :meth:`~chainer.Variable.backward` method to perform autograd.
 In the above model, :meth:`__call__` has a ``if`` statement at the end to switch its behavior by the Chainer's running mode, i.e., training mode or not.
-Chainer presents the running mode as a global variable `chainer.config.train`.
+Chainer presents the running mode as a global variable ``chainer.config.train``.
 When it's in training mode, :meth:`__call__` returns the output value of the last layer as is to compute the loss later on, otherwise it returns a prediction result by calculating :meth:`~chainer.functions.softmax`.